Updated December 16, 2025

 Attentive readers will have guessed how to solve the problem from the title and first paragraph of this post.
 It’s a simple matter of adding a space between the contiguous marks.*

-For online environments like this one, CMOS recommends a regular nonbreaking space (see paragraph 6.11 [17th ed.]).
-In Unicode, this space is called the “no-break space” and has number 00A0.
-Many readers will know it by the common abbreviation “nbsp”—the name of its HTML character entity.
-The no-break space is readily available—you can insert it in Word or Google Docs using the Unicode number or the special characters menu—and it should show up anywhere, on any device, in any font.
+For online environments like this one, a regular nonbreaking space is the simplest solution.
+In Unicode, this space is called the “no-break space” and has the number 00A0.
+Many readers will know this space by the common abbreviation “nbsp”—the name of its HTML character entity.

 In print, where space is at a premium, a thin space (Unicode 2009) or a hair space (Unicode 200A) may be preferred instead.
-To get the equivalent of a thin space online—and to ensure that the space doesn’t break at the end of a line—you can use a “narrow no-break space” (Unicode 202F).†

 Here are the examples from the previous section, but with nonbreaking spaces added between the final apostrophe and the right (or closing) quotation mark that follows: